Providing Aid Through Campus Employment

 The entry point for PACE is the freshman year.
 Students who qualify for consideration for the PACE program are first-year students who have applied for financial aid, but whose EFC (expected family contribution, as determined by FAFSA and the student’s CCF profile) exceeds the range for eligibility for need-based scholarship or grant monies, yet falls below the established eligibility cap.
 These students qualify for loans, and nothing more.
 We recognize that for many of our students, however, a job on campus can make a big difference for them and for their families, as it will allow them to contribute to their educational expenses in some way.
 These are the students for whom the PACE program was created.
 We have openings for up to 50 new students each year.

-A PACE award is worth up to $3000 over the course of each academic year.
+Through the PACE program, a student has the opportunity to earn up to $3000 over the course of the academic year.
 PACE students are paid $9/hour, as are all students who work on Elon’s campus.
 A student who works 10-12 hours each week throughout the fall and spring semesters can comfortably earn $3000 by the end of the year.
-The student may work as many or as few hours as s/he wishes as long as the job supervisor approves and the award value is not exceeded.
-No student, however, may work more than 20 hours per week while enrolled as a full-time student.
+Students are paid directly for the hours they work; they receive a paycheck via direct deposit into a bank account of their choosing every two weeks.
+Students may work a maximum of 15 hours/week.
+There is no minimum number of hours required; the number of hours will vary from one job to the next and is determined by the supervisor, the work available, and the student’s schedule.
 PACE earnings are taxed, just like earnings from any other job on campus.

 How do I apply for the PACE program?